Cheek Enhancement Surgery Cost and Procedure Guide

 - Create a more youthful appearance by restoring hollow cheeks

-Your cheek enhancement consultation will typically last 15 minutes to one hour.
-During the consultation, your surgeon will discuss all aspects of the surgery.
+The cheek enhancement consultation will typically last 15 minutes to one hour.
+During the consultation, the surgeon will discuss all aspects of the surgery.
 Some important topics they should cover include:

 - Advice on how to achieve the best results